 International students wishing to study at Waimea College must submit their application to the International Manager at least 3 months prior to their intended arrival.

-For further information on our current fees click here to see our 2021-22 Waimea College Fee Schedule and 2022-2023 Fee Schedule.
+For Further information on our current fees click here to see our 2023-2024 Waimea College Fee Schedule.

 You can also click here to download our Waimea College Student Contract of Enrolment.